Shaban-Eissa/React-Native-Practical-Guide/README.md

 ## Installation

-1. Clone the repository:
+1. Clone the repository

    ```bash
    git clone https://github.com/Shaban-Eissa/React-Native-Practical-Guide
    ```

-2. Navigate to the project directory:
+2. Navigate to the project directory

     ```bash
     cd React-Native-Practical-Guide
     ```

-3. Change to folder for the app you want
+3. Change to folder for the app you want, Install dependencies

-4. Install dependencies:

     ```bash
     npm install